d33trik/gobble/README.md

 # gobble

-Gobbles your text and spits out words, lines, and bytes.
+Gobbles your text and spits out the number of lines, words and bytes.